James Lewis, TweetPrincipal Consultant at ThoughtWorks

 Biography: James Lewis

 James studied Astrophysics in the 90's but got sick of programming in Fortran.
-Fifteen years of DBA, software engineering, design and architecture later, he believes that writing the software is the easy part of the problem.
+Fourteen years of DBA, Java development, software design and software architecture later, he believes that writing software is the easy part of the problem.
 Most of the time it's about getting people thinking right.